cvtai105/Movies-Recommendation-Website/Source/README.md

 # How to run app:
 ### For Demo, Run with docker
-1. Run - this will automatically create database
+1. Run - this will automatically create databas
 ```bash
 docker compose -f docker-compose.dev.yml up -d
 ```